theonestack/hl-component-sftp/README.md

 cfpublish sftp --version latest
 ```

-## Using an S3 file for the message content
+## Using an S3 file for the message content sent to SNS via CreateDynamicSftpUser

-You need to change the IAM policy given to the CreateDynamicSftpUser script, by adding the following into sftp.config.yaml
+You need to change the IAM policy given to the CreateDynamicSftpUser script, by adding the following into sftp.config.yaml (note the s3get policy)
 ```
 dynamic_users_create_and_cleanup:
   custom_policies: